Masoud647/Masoud647.github.io/README.md

 out items from the parts crib their card will be scanned with the items that are taken out.
 This will put the students in the list(database) of students who taken out items from the parts crib.
 This will intern keep track of all items taken out and help keep everything organized.
-The application (app) then will be used to list all the items available in the parts crib and will be available to all students in the campus.
-The app will be presented in a listed form that will have detailed information of the items in the parts crib and help students know which item to take out.
+The mobile application then will be used to list all the items available in the parts crib and will be available to all students in the campus.
+The mobile application will be presented in a listed form that will have detailed information of the items in the parts crib and help students know which item to take out.

-I have searched for prior art via Humber’s IEEE subscription selecting “My Subscribed Content”[1] and have found and read [2] which provides insight into similar efforts.
+We have searched for prior art via Humber’s IEEE subscription selecting “My Subscribed Content” and have found and read which provides insight into similar efforts.

 In the Computer Engineering Technology program we have learned about the following topics from the respective relevant courses: